 PURCHASING A LAPTOP FROM THE ACADEMY

 Each spring, Albuquerque Academy offers a laptop which meets the LINKS criterion.
-Check back in April if you are interested in learning more about the laptop that will be available for next year.
+(The order window closed July 1, 2020.)
+Following are the specifications for the 2020-21 model:

 Questions About 1:1 Laptops

 Is there specific productivity software I should have on my laptop?

 Does my 6-year-old laptop really not meet LINKS criteria?

 Is a convertible laptop allowed or is it considered a tablet?

 What if I'm a numbers person, and I really just want straight up specs?

 - RAM 4GB will be more than sufficient for the needs of students.

 - A 128 GB hard drive will meet the storage needs of most students, while a 500 GB hard drive will be plenty of space for just about everyone.